t-karasova/grs-samples-python/tutorial_boosting.md

 Also, results that are **significantly more relevant** to the search query can still trump your heavily favored but irrelevant items.

 You can combine up to 10 boost specifications in one search request.
-In this way you may apply really sophisticated boosting rules to your search request.
+In this way, you may apply really sophisticated boosting rules to your search request.

 ## Try different boosting conditions

-Feel free to test product boosting yourself right now in Cloud Shell environment.
+Feel free to test product boosting yourself right now in the Cloud Shell environment.

-Just find the comment:
+To do that, find the comment:

 "# TRY DIFFERENT BOOST CONDITIONS HERE:"